 Advance the simulation by simulating a single time step.

 Enter a value, in seconds, of the interval that defines how long to run the simulation.

 Run (Ctrl + Space)

-Start advancing the simulation for the duration as specified above.
-The time stepping will be constant or dynamic, depending on the options.
+Advance the simulation for the specified duration.
+The time stepping will be constant or dynamic, depending on the chosen option.